Gen Z - Key Characteristics No.3 - Pragmatic

-Of all the key characteristics of Gen Z I describe it is this one which raises eyebrows the most often.
+This is the key characteristic which raises eyebrows the most often when I mention it to audiences.
 To others, pragmatism does not sit well with what can be hardened perceptions around idealism, entrepreneurial spirit and a general sense of entitlement.
-I will deal with all those perceptions across the full series of blogs, and one of them here in particular.

 Beyond that I would say that pragmatism is not just a key characteristic, but also one of the true standouts.
 If you want to understand this generation, you really need to understand this.